Digital Education Center – Parent Information Session

 The main difference between traditional, in-person, courses and the DEC is the delivery of instruction which will be a virtual model.
 The proposed DEC has synchronous virtual instruction while the current hybrid model has both in-person and virtual instructional concurrently during the day.

 And the DEC will be staffed by HCPSS administrators, teachers, and support staff and will be teaching in a virtual model.
 This is different than the hybrid, concurrent teaching, model or the traditional in-person teaching model.
 Unlike other fully online courses, the DEC will have real-time learning, not self-paced, asynchronous instruction.

 You can view other key differences in the online comparison chart on the DEC webpage.

 As an education center, students will continue to be “enrolled” in their designated home school and will be able to participate in extracurriculars and athletics.

-And while the DEC will provide special education and related services virtually, there may be some services that can only be provided at a physical location or through a face-to-face provider.
+And while the DEC will provide 504 accommodations and services and special education and related services virtually, there may be some services that can only be provided at a physical location or through a face-to-face provider.

 The Digital Education Center is a virtual program and therefore meals will be available for purchase, or provided free or at reduced-price, at the student’s designated home school.

 The DEC will have a rigorous academic program with courses that meet the same standards as all HCPSS curricula.
 As a virtual program, the DEC will be able to provide additional flexibility for students.

 While high school courses will be available between 8:00 a.m. and 8:00 p.m.
 Monday through Friday, most middle and elementary courses will be during traditional school hours.